You can follow the process below to get a wq-powered application up and running.

 Detailed installation instructions are available for each of the following operating systems:

 wq does not come with a canned data model by default.
 This makes it extremely flexible to adapt to a variety of project workflows.
-However, it does require a bit more work to get set up initially.
+However, it does require a bit more work to get set up initially as you must define your data model yourself.
 After installing wq and starting a project via

 wq start, the next steps are usually to: